 Whenever the Company determines that an arrangement should be accounted for as a single unit of accounting, the Company determines the period over which the performance obligations will be performed and revenue will be recognized.
 Revenue is recognized using a proportional performance or straight-line method.
 The proportional performance method is used when the level of effort required to complete performance obligations under an arrangement can be reasonably estimated.
-The amount of revenue recognized under the proportional performance method is determined by multiplying the total payments under the contract, excluding royalties and payments contingent upon achievement of milestones, by the ratio of the level of effort required to date to the estimated total level of effort required to complete performance obligations under an arrangement.
-If the Company cannot reasonably estimate the level of effort to complete performance obligations under an arrangement, the Company recognizes revenue under the arrangement on a straight-line basis over the period the Company is expected to complete its performance obligations.
+The amount of revenue recognized under the proportional performance method is determined by multiplying the total payments under the contract, excluding royalties and payments contingent upon achievement of milestones, by the ratio of the level of effort performed to date to the estimated total level of effort required to complete performance obligations under an arrangement, the Company recognizes revenue under the arrangement on a straight-line basis over the period the Company is expected to complete its performance obligations.
 Significant management judgment is required in determining the level of effort required under an arrangement and the period over which the Company is expected to complete its performance obligations.